revbayes/revbayes.github.io/tutorials/biogeo/index.md

     }

 Now we'll create an HKY rate matrix.
-First, we create a Gamma-distributed transition-transversion (Ts/Tv) rate ratio with prior with mean equal to one
+First, we create a gamma-distributed transition-transversion (Ts/Tv) rate ratio with prior with mean equal to one

     kappa ~ dnGamma(2,2)